 Visualize the End Result

-Taking a brisk walk or heading to the gym for a quick step aerobics class on your lunch hour can be just enough of a jolt to get you in prime thinking mode.
-Be careful not to overdo it or you’ll be too exhausted to do much of anything.
+Taking a brisk walk or heading to the gym for a workout on your lunch hour can be just enough of a jolt to get you in prime thinking mode.

 Put your head down on your desk or stretch out on the sofa in your office for 10 or 20 minutes.
 When you wake up from this power nap, you should be feeling rejuvenated and ready to work.